 Skiing is not just a thrilling winter sport but also a physically demanding activity that requires significant energy expenditure.
 Understanding the science behind the calories burned while skiing can give us valuable insights into the physical demands of this exhilarating activity.

-See also How many calories can you burn in a spin class
+See also How many calories are in a can of salmon

 When indulging in this recreational winter sport, our body utilizes energy from stored fuel sources to power our muscles and support various physiological processes.
 Skiing involves a combination of aerobic and anaerobic exercises, activating different muscle groups throughout the body.